Strawberry-Foundations/spkg/README.md

 ![docker-methods](https://img.shields.io/badge/Methods-docker%2C%20podman%20(%3F)-important)
 ![docker-architetures](https://img.shields.io/badge/Architectures-depending%20on%20docker%20image-success)

 spkg-docker installs packages in a Docker container.
 This provides more security, and is more convenient.
 Therefore, spkg works on any system that supports docker.
-The Docker image used is an Ubuntu 22.04 or 20.04 image.
+The Docker image used is an (custom) Ubuntu 22.04 or 20.04 image.
 <br><br>

 ## **Supported Platforms**